junxit/us-congress-bills-112/metadata.md

 - 2011-03-17 — Introduced in Senate
 - 2011-03-17 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2011-03-17 — Sponsor introductory remarks on measure.
 (CR S1841-1842)
+- 2011-03-31 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+112-26.
+- 2011-05-26 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2011-07-11 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 112-31.
+- 2011-07-11 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 112-31.
+- 2011-07-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 98.